Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 Another reason for the need of funds.

 In time, the stream joined a river.
-Vegetation flourished by it's sides, both hiding and highlighting it.
+Vegetation flourished by its sides, both hiding and highlighting it.
 I stuck by the line of tall grass.
 It passed different sections of forest, as it went on.
 Rocky ground, hills, clearings.
 Some easier to traverse than others.